slatedb/slatedb/rfcs/0006-transaction.md

 Please note that Snapshot could also be considered as a read only transaction, and it should also be tracked in `running_txns`.
 And Snapshot should also has a default expiration as well.

 With `running_txns`, we could find out the earliest running transaction's sequence number, and `Oracle` could use this sequence number to determine which entries in `recent_committed_txns` could be GCed.
 This could help us to ensure both `running_txns` and `recent_committed_txns` do not grow out of a time limit.

+Also, we can maintain a `discard_seq` during `recent_committed_txns`'s cleanup.
+If the cleaned up txn's create time is earlier than global expiration time, we could set `discard_seq` to the txn's sequence number, and the compactor could respect this `discard_seq` to discard the values earlier than `discard_seq` safely when it found a value with multiple versions.

 ### How to Test